 - Decent build quality

 - Easily cleaned stainless components

 - Learning curve for temps

 - Questionable design elements

-The big question; is an electric smoker better than traditional wood smokers?
+The big question; is the best electric smoker better than traditional wood smokers?
 NO, you will still get better results and more control from the traditional ways of smoking and the right device.
 Electric smokers in general make smoking more approachable, in terms of ease of use and entry costs.
 Each of them has some weaker aspects of performance, easy to overcome, but making the process less simple than we had hoped.

 What to Look For When Buying an Electric Smoker

 There are some specific things we like to see in the products we use.
 In this case, stainless steel is the first thing.
 It doesn’t have to be throughout, but definitely the removable components; drip tray, water dish, wood firebox and bottom tray.
 Porcelain clad is a close second.
 What we are looking for is ease of clean up.
 No matter how you slice it, smoking can be an inherently messy process, better surfaces clean easier.

 The material for the shelving is pretty consistent at chromed or stainless steel, occasionally porcelain clad.
 The other thing we like is flexibility with the shelving.
 Sometimes you’re going to fill the box with one turkey, two shelves of whole chicken, 3 shelves with briskets, four shelves with slabs of ribs…you get the point.
 You can do more with the compact unit if you can arrange it to fit your needs.

 How much wood can it accommodate, how it is loaded and how fast is it consumed; the most practical set of questions when you are shopping for an electric smoker.
 If you have to open the door every 45-60 minutes to replenish the chips, it makes a good consistent smoke temp much harder.
 Conversely, a wood chip tray or delivery system that can allow for the chamber to remained sealed up to nine hours gets you better results.